The Preservation of the Qurʾān

 After ʿUthmān's standardisation

-The codices prepared during ʿUthmān's reign contained very few diacritical marks and no vocalisation, thus they could be read in different ways at some places.
-Today, the recitations (qirāʾāt) of ten readers are generally considered to be "canonical".
-Most modern Muslims recite the Qurʾān according to the reading of ʿĀṣim b.
-Bahdalah (in the transmission of Hafs).
-The variations amongst the ten reciters are of two types.
+The codices prepared during ʿUthmān's reign contained very few diacritical marks and no vocalisation.
+Thus, at some places, they could be read in more than one way.
+A qirāʾāh (pl. qirāʾāt) refers to a specific way of vocalising the entire Uthmanic codex.
+Today, ten qirāʾāt are generally considered to be authentic.
+The variations amongst the ten qirāʾāt are of two types.
 The first concerns linguistic principles which are generally applied throughout the Qurʾān and have no effect on the meaning.
 The second concerns disagreements at specific points in the Qurʾān.
+Some examples of variants of the latter type are given below:

 1. At Q1:4, four of the ten reciters read: maliki yawmi l-din while the remaining six reciters read: māliki yawmi l-din.
 Both of these readings fit the Uthmanic rasm which sometimes omitted the long ā vowel:

 2. At Q18:26, one reciter (the Syrian Ibn ʿĀmir) read: wa-lā tushrik fī ḥukmihi aḥadan (And do not ascribe any partners in His judgement) while the other 9 readers read: wa-lā yushriku fī ḥukmihi aḥadan (And He does not share in His judgement with anyone).
 The two readings share the same rasm.
-It is significant that the Birmingham manuscript - which has been argued to have been of Syrian provenance - agrees with Ibn ʿĀmir's reading:

 3. At Q71:23, two of the reciter (Nāfiʿ and Abū Jaʿfar) read : wa-lā tadharunna wuddan, while the remaining reciters read: wa-lā tadharunna waddan.